OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 curl -X FOO https://example.org
 ```

 There are also a variety of automated tools that can attempt to determine supported methods, such as the [`http-methods`](https://nmap.org/nsedoc/scripts/http-methods.html) Nmap script.
-However, these tools may not test for dangerous methods (such as `PUT` or `DELETE`), or may unintentionally cause changes to the web server if this methods are supported.
+However, these tools may not test for dangerous methods (such as `PUT` or `DELETE`), or may unintentionally cause changes to the web server if these methods are supported.
 As such, they should be used with care.

 ### PUT and DELETE